mzb2599/mzb2599/README.md

 ## 💼 Work Experience

 ### 🏢 Infosys — *Specialist Programmer*
+1- Currently, I am working on a React.js mobile-based application for obe of the FAANG company(via Infosys), where I contribute to developing and enhancing features for a global-scale product.
+This experience has strengthened my skills in building high-performance applications and collaborating within large, distributed teams.

-1- *Worked on Microsoft enterprise apps — adding features, maintaining React codebase, and integrating visual insights using charting libraries.*
+2- *Worked on Microsoft enterprise apps — adding features, maintaining React codebase, and integrating visual insights using charting libraries.*

 2- *Led a cloud migration project for Carefirst USA — migrating Oracle to Azure SQL Server, reducing costs and improving scalability.*